We're Happy to Help With Any Questions You May Have!

 Prefabricated, Yet Custom Designed Metal Stairs

-All Panel Built metal stairs, metal railing, and metal components are engineered, fabricated and powder coated at our plant for a lasting finish and fast delivery.
-But, that does not mean you will be receiving a cookie cutter stair system.
-Each metal stair project is still custom designed to fit the your specific space needs.
+All Panel Built metal stairs, railing, and components are engineered, fabricated and powder coated at our plant for a lasting finish and fast delivery.
+But, that does not mean you will be receiving a cookie-cutter steel stair system.
+Each metal stair project is still custom-designed to fit your specific space needs.
 That means if you need a specific stair layout with multiple landings, U-turn stairs, or a special Rise/Run, we can accommodate these custom designs.

 With all of the stair fabrication done in our facility, once your new metal stair system is delivered to the project site, all that is left is the assembly.
-Our stair systems use the same bolt-together steel design that is used in Panel Built's mezzanine systems.
+Our systems use the same bolt-together Steel Stairs design that is used in Panel Built's mezzanine systems.
 This design helps to ensure that your stair is assembled as quickly and easily as possible.

-Our standard metal stairs are built to withstand harsh, interior industrial environments.
-However, if your stair system is for an exterior application, Panel Built can take care of those too!
-Our exterior metal stairs utilize an exterior rated powder coated paint, or if you prefer, we can have the entire stair system galvanized dipped to help provide a high level of weather resistance.
+Our standard metal stairs are built to withstand even the harshest industrial environments.
+However, if your stair system is for an exterior application (like an Access Stair System), Panel Built can take care of those too!
+Our exterior metal stairs utilize an exterior rated powder-coated paint to withstand the rigors of outdoor weather and abuse.
+Additionally, the steel stairs can be entirely hot-dipped galvanized to give it a weatherproof, zinc coating, allowing for long life outdoors.

 Do You Need IBC or OSHA Metal Stairs?